-Who are these qualifications for?
+Who is this qualification for?
 What will the student study?

-These qualifications are for students who wish to develop practical skills in the performing arts.
+This qualification is for students who wish to develop practical skills in the performing arts.
 Students will be introduced to a range of theatre practitioners, play texts and theatre companies and will develop written responses to reflect their learning throughout.
 Students will have the opportunity to watch and analyse live performances as well as perform both devised and scripted work.